Texas Attorney General Ken Paxton - March 4th, Hour 3

 I think we'd have more integrity and there'd be so much more confidence in results if we would do it the way I'm suggesting.

-However, the only way you're gonna make that change is to win elections, and you have to win them with the system that that we currently are stuck with.
+However, the only way you're going to make that change is to win elections and you have to win them with the system that we currently are stuck with.

-Maybe I'm a r hanging around with the wrong thing.
+Maybe I'm hanging around with the wrong thing.

-No, listen, boy you what you're dealing with is a reality.
+No, listen, what you're dealing with is a reality.

 There's a lot of apathy among people.

-I don't think they realize the extent that that of government matters, elections matter.
+I don't think they realize the extent that government matters.

-Principles that these these officials hold near and dear that will be implemented matter.
+Principles that these officials hold near and dear that will be implemented matter.

-All of this is a result of of radicals winning elections.
+All of this is a result of radicals winning elections.

-Because while they they might think they're standing on principle, the country is not there where they are.
+They better understand where the country is politically because while they might think they're standing on principle, the country is not there where they are.

 And they've got to understand, okay, well, what is the compromise position?